20 Incredible Must-Read Books Like Downton Abbey For 2023

 The class divide is strong but breaking, there is a star-crossed romance, a secret 25 years in the keeping, and descriptions that will dazzle the mind.
 I felt like I was swept into this world and I didn’t want to leave it.

-Kate Morton’s sweeping novel is set a bit later than Downton Abbey, but the large home and noble family depicted could easily be the Crawley’s in the near future.
-This particular story takes place in 1933 on the night of a Midsummer Eve party when a child goes missing.
+Kate Morton’s sweeping novel is set a bit later than Downton Abbey, but the large home and noble family depicted could easily be the Crawleys.
+This story takes place in 1933 on the night of a Midsummer Eve party when a child goes missing.

 Non-Fiction Books Like Downton Abbey